tryroadmap/join-mini-projects/README.md

 # pysc2-ai
-inspired by skjb work on pysc2-tutorial
+Build your own AI Agent and compete with current DeepMind AIs.
+Inspired by skjb work on pysc2 older API.

 ![](pysc2-lan-step1.gif)